Designations Congruent with Things: Chapter 22

 “Um,” Newton says.
 “Yeah.
 I’m not, though.
 Dead, I mean.”

 “Can I get you anything?”
-Flow asks, appearing at Hermann’s shoulder with the double assault of floral perfume and polite interest.
+Flow appears at Hermann’s shoulder with the double assault of floral perfume and polite interest.

-“It was decaf,” Newton snaps at Hermann before shifting his gaze to Flow.
+“It’s decaf,” Newton hisses at Hermann, then shifts his gaze to Flow.
 “I have this thing where I have kind of unusual ongoing medical stuff of uncertain—um, everything.
-Is this too much information.
-This is probably too much information for the relationship we have, Flow, which is like, well, I know your name and how to spell it and I assume you know mine, but maybe not how to spell it, there’s an s in there that gets people every time.
+Is this too much information?
+This is probably too much information for the relationship we have, Flow, which is like, well, I know your name and how to spell it and I assume you know mine, but maybe not how to spell it; there’s an s in there that gets people every time.
 I always tell people it’s like a reverse Nietzsche situation, but it turns out that not that many people can easily spell Nietzsche right out of the gate.
 The point is, you let me use your phone.
 That’s our relationship.
-Phone-using acquaintances with at least one way name-spelling correctness, possibly two-way.
-Ergo, I probably should have just skipped to the part where I say 'decaf coffee is actually fine, probably regular coffee is fine too, but you never know'.
+Phone-using acquaintances with at least one-way name-spelling correctness, possibly two-way.
+Ergo, I probably should have just skipped to the part where I say ‘Decaf coffee is actually fine, probably regular coffee is fine too, but you never know.’
 Neurochemistry, am I right?”

-“Er,” Flow says, her stylus hovering above the flexible tablet that she holds in frozen uncertainty.
+“Er,” Flow’s stylus hovers above the flexible tablet she holds.

 “Yeah,” Newton replies.
 “I get that face you’re making, dude.
 TMI.”

-“You don’t need to apologize,” Newton says, “I would not let you kill me with regular coffee, Flow, that would be a dick move on my part; I would not do that to you.”
+“You don’t need to apologize,” Newton says, “I wouldn’t let you kill me with regular coffee, Flow, that would be a dick move on my part; I wouldn’t do that to you.”

 “Thank you?”
 Flow replies.